ManuelElizaldi/SisyphusCorner/Writing/Writing Ideas.md

 - This might be related in some way but I think the song "waiting on a song is related to this feeling"
 - capture God's whispers <- this could be the title

+For AI/algorithm lead life - books vs algorithm - both inspired behavior - have we always been easily moved?

 ### love letter
 - Love letter to my current job *Love letter*
 - Love letter to squatting